bleafman/bleafman/README.md

 ## 📚 About Me

-- 🖥  I'm a full-stack software developer
+🖥 &nbsp; full-stack software developer \
-- 🐕  dog dad
+🐕 &nbsp; dog dad \
-- 👨‍🍳  amatuer chef
+👨‍🍳 &nbsp; amatuer chef \
-- ☕  coffee enthusiast
+☕ &nbsp; coffee enthusiast

 ## ⬆ What I'm up to

-- 🎯  I'm currently working on my personal site/blog refactor, some unannounced (but fun!) apps, and this README!
+🎯 &nbsp; I'm currently working on my personal site/blog refactor, some unannounced (but fun!) apps, and this README!

 ## 🌎 Find me around the web

-- Sharing updates on <a href="https://www.linkedin.com/in/brandonleafman/">LinkedIn</a> 💼
+Sharing updates on <a href="https://www.linkedin.com/in/brandonleafman/">LinkedIn</a> 💼

-- COMING SOON: Learning in public <a href="#">leafman.dev</a> ✍️
+COMING SOON: Learning in public <a href="#">leafman.dev</a> ✍️